KxSystems/protobufkdb/docs/protobuf-types.md

 Unset              Empty mixed list
 ```

-!!! tip "When serializing from kdb+ to Protobuf it is possible to specify values for multiple oneof fields"
+> Tip: When serializing from kdb+ to Protobuf it is possible to specify values for multiple oneof fields
+>

-    This is valid usage of oneof and does not produce an error; rather the oneof will be set to the value of the last specified field.
+> This is valid usage of oneof and does not produce an error; rather the oneof will be set to the value of the last specified field.

 ### `KdbTypeSpecifier` field option